Francis Peyton Rous: Blood transfusion

 The outbreak of World War I inspired Rous to turn his attention to blood transfusion, as he learned soldiers were dying at the war fronts due to blood loss.
 In 1915, he collaborated with Joseph R. Turner to work on the methods of blood transfusion.
-That year, they deviced a method for testing blood compatibility to avoid complications in transfusion.
+That year, they devised a method for testing blood compatibility to avoid complications in transfusion.
 Although an Austrian physician Karl Landsteiner had discovered blood types a decade earlier, the practical usage was not yet developed, as Rous described: "The fate of Landsteiner's effort to call attention to the practical bearing of the group differences in human bloods provides an exquisite instance of knowledge marking time on technique.
 Transfusion was still not done because (until at least 1915), the risk of clotting was too great."

 He and Turner also successfully developed a technique for prolonged blood preservation initially by adding gelatine in the blood sample.
 In 1916, they replaced the additive with a citrate-glucose solution which extended blood storage from one week to two weeks.
 The use of citrate was the key to the beginning of modern blood transfusion.
 At the time, blood transfusion was by direct person-to-person so that the preservation method allowed transfusion in the absence of a donor.
 An English physician Oswald H. Robertson, serving in the US Army, brought the new technique to Belgium in 1917.
 It became the world's first blood bank.